rizo/ppx_monad/README.md

   | None      -> print_endline "error"
 ```

 **Warning**: this extension conflicts with the syntax for mutable update of object instances.
-Since objects are not considered an idiomatic OCaml and are not used frequently (and even less with mutable fields), this extension can be used without issues.
+Since objects are not considered an idiomatic OCaml and are not used frequently (and even less with mutable fields), this extension can be safely used in regular projects.